 There are several pros to choosing an au pair for your childcare needs, including the following:

-Flexible Hours, In-home Child Care
+- Flexible Hours, In-home Child Care

-Exposure to a New Culture
+- Exposure to a New Culture

 Au Pair Limitations

 While there are many attractive advantages to having an au pair care for your kids, there are limitations, too, including:

-Limited Child Care Experience
+- Limited Child Care Experience

-Short-Term Child Care Solution
+- Short-Term Child Care Solution

-Per their contracts and visa requirements, au pairs usually only live with a family for one year (though you can apply for a program extension through the U.S. Department of State).
+Per their contracts and visa requirements, au pairs usually live with a family for one year (though you can apply for a program extension through the U.S. Department of State).
 If you need someone longer term—and don’t relish the thought of finding a new solution in a year’s time—a live-in nanny may be a better fit.

-Inability to Meet in Advance
+- Inability to Meet in Advance

-Language and Cultural Barriers
+- Language and Cultural Barriers

-For a deeper dive into the differences, read our post How to Choose Between a Nanny, Daycare, and Au Pair.
-If you decide to host an au pair, there are a number of agencies approved by the U.S. Department of State who can connect you with an au pair.
-If you decide a nanny is the way to go, word of mouth, job boards, and online services, such as UrbanSitter, can help you find and meet nannies in your local area who may be just right for your family’s needs.
+For a deeper dive into the differences, read our article, How to Choose Between a Nanny, Daycare, and Au Pair.
+If you decide to host an au pair, there are a number of agencies approved by the U.S. Department of State who can connect you.
+If you decide a nanny is the better fit for your family, word of mouth, job boards, and online services, such as UrbanSitter, can help you find and meet nannies in your local area who may be just right for your family’s needs.
 The choice is yours!